-Have you cleaned out your medicine cabinet lately?
-For your health and that of your loved ones, you should do so twice a year.
-It’s spring cleaning time, so why not take the opportunity to make sure the contents of your cabinet are up to par.
+Have you cleaned out your medicine cabinet recently?
+It is recommended that you check the contents at least once a year, for the sake of your health and that of your loved ones.
+So, do some spring cleaning to make sure that the contents of your medicine cabinet are in order.

-Drugs are chemical products that can contaminate the water supply and soil.
-They must never be discarded in the garbage or down the toilet or sink.
-Instead, bring them back to your pharmacy.
-There they will be safely destroyed.
+Medications are chemical products that can contaminate the water and soil.
+They should never be thrown in the toilet, sink or garbage.
+Instead, take them back to your pharmacist who will make sure that they are destroyed safely.

 If you use injectable medications, it is important to dispose of them safely by placing them (as well as the injection device) in the yellow safety container provided by the pharmacy.
 Also dispose of any expired or unused injectable medications.
 Return the yellow container to the pharmacy when it is full.

 Medications should not be used beyond their expiry date.
 This date is found on the pharmacy label or on the product container, next to the letters EXP.
 It is usually indicated by the abbreviation of the month (or the number of the month) followed by the year.
 For example, EXP MAY/2023 means that the product can be used until the end of May 2023.